 FACULTY SENATE

 There shall be a Faculty Senate, which is a representative body of the university's faculty as defined in the CBA.
+The Faculty Senate is the primary instrument for shared governance and consultation at CWU.
 The Senate shall have the responsibility of acting for and on behalf of the faculty in matters that are not mandatory subjects of collective bargaining or that are not in conflict with state, and federal law.
 The Senate shall conduct business, craft bylaws, and adopt motions under Robert’s Rules of Order.

 Powers